-With the implementation of the automatic exchange of information, Swiss banks have become subject to new obligations imposed by the legal framework that relies on the Common Reporting Standard (elaborated by the Organisation for Economic Co-operation and Development ), as transposed into Swiss law or in an international agreement.
-They are to collect and exchange foreign clients' information (ie, taxpayers' name, address, date and place of birth, account number, taxpayers' identification number and account balance or value, and information on income and the beneficial owners) with Swiss tax authorities, which in turn transmit the information to the tax authorities of the country of residence of the taxpayers, which have an agreement in place with Switzerland in this respect.
+Following Switzerland's implementation of the automatic exchange of information, Swiss banks have become subject to new obligations imposed by the legal framework that relies on the Common Reporting Standard (CRS) elaborated by the OECD, as transposed into Swiss law or in an international agreement.
+They are to collect and exchange foreign clients' information (ie, taxpayers' name, address, date and place of birth, account number, taxpayers' identification number and account balance or value, and information on income and the beneficial owners) with Swiss tax authorities, who in turn transmit the information to the tax authorities of the country of residence of the taxpayers, which have an agreement in place with Switzerland in this respect.
 To date, Switzerland has implemented the automatic exchange of information with more than 100 partner states and territories, including all member states of the EU.

-Finally, for the time being, no reporting or disclosure duty exists in relation to Swiss taxpayer clients of Swiss financial institutions.
+However, for the time being, no reporting or disclosure duty exists in relation to Swiss taxpayer clients of Swiss financial institutions.